Animals in Winter Books will get your kids learning about how animals survive and what they do to adapt to winter weather.

 It is a very good book.

-- Put some of the Schleich arctic animals in a bowl with water and freeze them!
+4. Put some of the Schleich arctic animals (see great selection through that link) in a bowl with water and freeze them!
 Then you can use hot water, salt and other methods to free them from the ice.

-Thanks for stopping by to see the animals in winter books.
+Thanks for stopping by to see the books.
 I hope you will find some good titles for you and your family to enjoy.

 If your child likes animals, you might also like: